databricks/databricks-sql-python/docs/parameters.md

 # Using Native Parameters

 This connector supports native parameterized query execution.
-By default, when you call `cursor.execute(query, parameters=...)` the values within the `parameters` collection are sent separately to Databricks Runtime to be escaped.
-This can improve query performance and prevents SQL injection.
+When you execute a query that includes variable markers, then you can pass a collection of parameters which are sent separately to Databricks Runtime for safe execution.
+This prevents SQL injection and can improve query performance.

-## Requirements

-Native parameterized query execution requires `databricks-sql-connector>=3.0.0` and a SQL warehouse or all-purpose cluster running Databricks Runtime >=14.2.

 This behaviour is distinct from legacy "inline" parameterized execution in versions below 3.0.0.
-The legacy behavior is preserved in v3 and above for backwards compatibility but will be removed in a future release.
+The legacy behavior is preserved behind a flag called `use_inline_params`, which will be removed in a future release.
 See [Using Inline Parameters](#using-inline-parameters) for more information.

-See [Limitations](#limitations) for a discussion of when to use native versus inline parameters.
+See **[below](#migrating-to-native-parameters)** for details about updating your client code to use native parameters.

+## Requirements

+- `databricks-sql-connector>=3.0.0`
+- A SQL warehouse or all-purpose cluster running Databricks Runtime >=14.2

 ## Limitations